 Start by reading the Ageing Better Fund Guidance document and contact an Ageing Better Hub.
-Hubs support Ageing Better Networks and can help find isolated older adults in your community.
+Hubs support Ageing Better Groups and can help find isolated older adults in your community.
 Application forms and guidance documents are available from Ageing Better Hubs and by clicking here.
 All applications need to be signed off by an Ageing Better Hub before they are submitted to the fund.

 The Ageing Better Fund will invest in locally identified proposals (new activities, services, initiatives).
 This might be as simple as stopping by to make a cup of tea and have a chat or helping with shopping.
 Equally, you can work with older people in your area to help start other new activities or services that older people want but currently have no access to.
 The Ageing Better Fund can help pay for these new activities up to a maximum of £2,000.
 For more details, read the Application Form Guidance Document by clicking here.
 The guidance document includes a list of activities that the fund can and cannot be used for.
 The fund can cover costs up to a maximum of £2,000.